rthrblck/guidelines/README.md

   - [ ] Figure out how to put images into tooltips
 - [ ] Make blank text area smaller, appropriate to amount of text in each, increase size of incremental arrows, and make sure the units are prominently displayed
 - [ ] Make scroll indicator always on
-- [ ] Change order of margin inputs to L, R, T, B
 - [ ] Show all decimal units for each field at all times (like "3.00" instead of "3")

 ### SVG